SwissSign-AG/RaApi/README.md

 |Attributes    | Value/description                                                                                              |
 |--------------|----------------------------------------------------------------------------------------------------------------|
-|uuid          |A correlation UUID (Universally Unique Identifer), i.e. a unique identifier for the server error code.
+|uuid          |A correlation UUID linked to the server error code.
 You can
 use this correlation value when contacting support. |
 |errorCode     |An error code represented in the form _<module.section.error>_ as in _<001.002.0003>_                           |
 |errorMessages |A list of error messages |